sovity/dataspace-portal/docs/product/user-documentation/Administration and Support.md

 ### User Invitation

-As described above, to invite new users into your organization, you must have the role Admin!
+As described above, to invite new users into your organization, you must have the Organization Role Admin!
 New users can be invited by clicking on "Invite User".

 ![invitation-form](images/invitation-form.png)